Maleckidd/Maleckidd.github.io/_posts/2022-07-26-cypress-waits.markdown

 categories: Cypress
 background: 'https://raw.githubusercontent.com/Maleckidd/Maleckidd.github.io/gh-pages/img/posts/01.JPG'
 ---
-How many times you had a problems with page elements that don't appear, too fast assertions, or too fast performed action?
-I hope this article will help you solve problems with waits and will allow you to make the first step to a better future and better tests 🙂  I want to take a look at aspects that should help you improve the stability of your tests and make them more atomic.
+How many times have you experienced problems with page elements not appearing, assertions executing too quickly, or actions being performed too fast?
+I hope this article will help you solve these issues with waits and take the first step towards a better future with more stable and atomic tests🙂 Let's take a closer look at aspects that can help improve test stability and make them more reliable.

 **`cy.wait(0)`** <br>
- One of the basic command in cypress is wait with milliseconds.
-All of us who start our journey with test automatization, have used to use this way to pause the tests, and probably it would be hard to find a repo without it.
-Very rarely the waiting time will be specified accurately and waiting until declared time probably will be waste of time.
-Except in situations where you have a good explanation of using it, you should find another approach of waiting.
+  One of the basic commands in Cypress is "wait" with milliseconds.
+As beginners in test automation, we often use this method to pause tests, and it's likely that we won't find a repo without it.
+However, the waiting time is very rarely specified accurately, and waiting until a declared time may be a waste of time.
+Unless there is a good reason to use it, you should look for another approach to waiting.

->I have encountered problems in a few applications with submitting a completed form.
-All data was provided but after form confirmation I received an error about incompleted data or even worse that form was saved with missing data.
-These situations only occured when the confirmation button has been clicked immediately after filling the form out - impossible to reproduce manually (important to be sure this situation never occurs while normal interaction with the app).
-The solution was to add a 1-sec wait before using the confirmation button.

 **`cy.wait(@)`** <br>
-A second way of using the command cy.wait() is for waiting for @alias (or aliases).
-In that case, mostly you will use it in a combination with cy.intercept() command.
-Before performing action resulting in network communication you set cy.intercept() to spy network communication, search and assign an alias for a request which means that the backend has performed the expected action.
-Then cypress performs the action and waits till cy.intercept sign alias for expected request.
+  Another way to use the command "cy.wait()" is to wait for @alias (or aliases).
+In this case, you will mostly use it in combination with the "cy.intercept()" command.
+Before taking any action that involves network communication, you set "cy.intercept()" to spy on network communication, search for and assign an alias for a request that confirms that the backend has performed the expected action.
+Then, Cypress performs the action and waits for the "cy.intercept" command to sign the alias for the expected request.

 <div style="background-color:lightgrey;">